KansasCityWomeninTechnology/cocktails-worksheets/docs/html/1-intro/README.md

 {% cloud-ide-begin %}
 We will create a new StackBlitz for the HTML section of the worksheet.

-//TODO: stackbiltz update
+1. Log in with your GitHub account

-1. Navigate to your **Dashboard** in StackBlitz by clicking on the Dashboard icon at the top left of the toolbar (left of **File**).
+1. Once you're logged in, navigate to your **Dashboard** in StackBlitz by clicking on the StackBlitz icon at the top left of the toolbar.

-1. On the **Dashboard** view, click the green **Create Static Sandbox** button.
+1. On the **Dashboard** view, under **Create a new project** section, click **Static** icon.
 This creates a new project with your _index.html_ already created.

-1. Delete all the code from the _index.html_ so that you can follow the worksheet instructions and save your file by navigating to **File** :fas fa-long-arrow-alt-right: **Save**.
+1. Delete all the code from the _index.html_ so that you can follow the worksheet instructions and save your file by clicking **Save** icon at the top left of the toolbar.

 1. You created your project and are ready to go!
-Follow along with [Create HTML structure](?id=structure) using CodeSandbox in place of Visual Studio Code.
+Follow along with [Create HTML structure](?id=structure) using StackBlitz in place of Visual Studio Code.
    {% cloud-ide-end %}